Techtonique/survivalist/doc/contributing.rst

 Contributing Guidelines
 =======================

-This page explains how you can contribute to the development of scikit-survival.
+This page explains how you can contribute to the development of survivalist.
 There are a lot of ways you can contribute:

 - Writing new code, e.g. implementations of new algorithms, or examples.